-Packet Sender is an open source utility to allow sending and receiving TCP, UDP, and SSL (encrypted TCP) packets.
+Packet Sender is an open source utility to allow sending and receiving TCP, UDP, and SSL (encrypted TCP) packets as well as HTTP/HTTPS requests and panel generation.
 The mainline branch officially supports Windows, Mac, and Desktop Linux (with Qt).
 Other places may recompile and redistribute Packet Sender.
 Packet Sender is free and licensed GPL v2 or later.
 It can be used for both commercial and personal use.
+If you find the app useful, please consider donating/sponsoring so development may continue.

 There are various reasons to do this: